14 Spring 1919, 0545 Hours

 "Hey," Steve chided, "keep your voice down, people are trying to sleep."

-Jack looked at his friend incredulously.
-"You called me out of bed, after being up until after 3500 hours, to propose going before the County Council - most of whom have had bad experiences with anything with the word 'Earth' attached, I might add - and recommend that we somehow obtain armored vehicles from the very people we fought against just two cycles ago?"
+Jack sat up, looking at his friend incredulously.
+"You call me out of bed before dawn, after being up until after 3500 hours, to propose going before the County Council - most of whom have had bad experiences with anything with the word 'Earth' attached, I might add - and recommend that we somehow obtain armored vehicles from the very people we fought against just two cycles ago?"

 "This isn't a CEF vehicle," Steve said.
 "This is an old Earth design."

 Steve checked the date on the file.
-"According to this, this news footage was taken in 2005 in Earth's calendar, in some place called Afghanistan."
+"According to the timestamps, this news footage was taken in 2005 in Earth's calendar, in some place called Afghanistan."

 Jack added it up in his head.
 "This is six thousand cycles old?"